NO

 Noosa's National Parks

-From nearby coastal tracks with gorgeous bay views to mountain bike trails, mountain-top lookouts, wilderness hikes and paddling, spring wildflowers and wildlife-spotting, the National Parks that surround Noosa are a kaleidoscope of amazing colours and activity for everyone.
+From nearby coastal tracks with gorgeous bay views to mountain bike trails, mountain-top lookouts, wilderness hikes and paddling, spring wildflowers and wildlife-spotting, the National Parks within and surrounding Noosa are a kaleidoscope of amazing colours and activity for everyone.

-You never know where a walk in Noosa will take you – from sunrise on a mountain top to sunset over Noosa National Park’s secluded bays; from wilderness hikes to pristine lakes; from the Noosa Trail Network’s hinterland scenery to the ancient rainforests and sandblows of World Heritage-listed K'gari (Fraser Island).
+You never know where a walk in Noosa will take you – from sunrise on a mountain top to sunset over Noosa National Park’s secluded bays; from wilderness hikes to pristine lakes; from the Noosa Biosphere Trails Network hinterland scenery to the ancient rainforests and sandblows of World Heritage-listed K'gari (Fraser Island).

 WALK OR RUN IN THE NOOSA NATIONAL PARK – HEADLAND SECTION